ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/deploy-simple.md

 The above recipe should work well for most users, but it is certainly not the only possible way to (re)deploy a Laravel app.
 You might find other guides online with a slightly different sequence of commands and/or slightly different commands---don't worry, they probably work, too!

-It's more important to understand what each command does rather than blindly memorizing exact sequences of Artisan commands.
-The [Laravel deployment docs](https://laravel.com/docs/10.x/deployment) are a good place to start.

 Here are a few commands to consider using if your app needs them:

 - `php artisan cache:clear` if using an [application cache](https://laravel.com/docs/cache)